HexHive/ViDeZZo/README.md

 A develop plan is as follows.
 + group mutators are not thread safe in vbox, and reproduction doesn't work either
 + consider all pitfalls and maybe reimplement the grammar interpreter
-+ support the shared bitmap when the fork server is enabled

 Part of virtual device code is not covered by ViDeZZo due to the lack of VM snapshot/migration and device plug in/out.
 Nevertheless, we do not have a plan